MFRealG/binance-speedtest/README.md

 - <b>Run in your home directory!
 - Outgoing/Outbond/Egress ports should be opened: 443 TCP, 80 TCP, 9443 TCP</b>
 - No API keys needed.
-- You will get the results in results.txt
+- You will get the results in ($HOME your home folder)/binance-speedtest/results.txt
+- You can run the script again ($HOME your home folder)/binance-speedtest/install_and_run.sh
 - If your server's located in the AWS Asia Pacific (Tokyo ap-northeast-1) zone you won't get the ping results from Futures API likely.